-Table 2: The GETS pass-through estimates for Diesel retail fuel price negative shock) are positive (as expected) and statistically significant for both unleaded gasoline (see Table 1, column 3 and 4) and diesel (see Table 2, column 3 and 4) in all four economies.
+We next examine the degree of pass-through completeness of crude oil price with respect to retail unleaded and diesel prices in the short-term (within one week).
+The immediate short-term pass-through coefficients, $\beta{w,0}^{+}$, which captures the response to a positive shock, and $\beta w{,0}^{-}$, which captures the response to a negative shock, are as expected positive and statistically significant for both unleaded gasoline (see Table 1, column 3 and 4) and diesel fuel price (see Table 2, column 3 and 4) in all four economies.
 Taking Germany as an example, the estimates suggest that when the international crude oil price increases by 1 cent (per litre), the unleaded fuel price will increase within one week by 0.50 cents and diesel oil by 0.51 cents.
 Also, the estimates suggest that when the international crude oil price decreases by 1 cent (per litre), the unleaded fuel price will decrease within one week by 0.59 cents and diesel oil by 0.39 cents.
-Finally, $\beta{w,0}^+$ is higher than $\beta{w,0}^-$ in all countries regarding the diesel oil price.
+Moreover, estimates for France, Italy and Spain indicate that when the international crude oil price increases by 1 cent (per liter), the unleaded fuel price will increase within one week by 0.50 cents, 0.45, 0.25 and 0.33, respectively and diesel oil by 0.51 cents, 0.51, 0.32 and 0.36, respectively.
+Also, our empirical results show that when the international crude oil price decreases by 1 cent (per liter), the unleaded fuel price will decrease within one week by 0.59 cents 0.30, 0.26 and 0.25, respectively and diesel oil by 0.39 cents, 0.27, 0.23 and 0.20, respectively.
+Finally, $\beta{w,0}^{+}$ is higher than $\beta{w,0}$ in all countries regarding the diesel oil price.
 This implies that the immediate short-term impact of an increase in crude oil prices is stronger than the short-run impact of a decrease in crude oil prices in the same period.